qianyu-berkeley/NLP_study/Notes/NLP_tasks.md

 #### Special features of fast tokenizers

-* Fast tokenizers are written in Rust and wrapped in Python, need to use `batched=True` to enable its speed with parallel processing
+* Fast tokenizers are written in **Rust** and wrapped in Python, we need to use `batched=True` to enable its speed with parallel processing
   * paralleization
   * offset mapping to keep track of orignial span of texts
-* output of toeknizer is a a BatchEncoding object (a sub class of dictionary)
+* output of toeknizer is a a special BatchEncoding object (a sub class of dictionary) to enable methods of fast toeknizers
+* Keep track of the original span of texts using offset mapping, if a token is at the start of a word or if two tokens are in the same word.
+We could rely on the ## prefix for that, but `#` only works for BERT-like tokenizers.
+If we use other tokenizer special character changes, fast tokenizer works for all type
+  * Applied use cases: NER, POS, MLM (whole word masking)
+    * word ID => whole word masking, token classification (NER), QA
+    * offset mapping => token classification (NER), QA

   ```python
   from transformers import AutoTokenizer